mahrin/paddy_disease_experimental_review/segmentation/segmentation_dataset/CITATION.md

 # Citation Request ✅

-If you use any part of this dataset—including the data files, code, figures, or other resources—in your work, please cite the corresponding published paper(s) appropriately.
+If you use our dataset, code, figures, or any other part of this repository in your work, please cite the corresponding published paper(s) appropriately.

 **⚠️ Important:** Proper citation acknowledges the effort invested in creating these resources and supports the continued development and sharing of high-quality research tools.